andrewmcwattersandco/git-fetch-file/README.md

 Adds a file or glob pattern from a remote Git repository to the tracking manifest (`.git-remote-files`).
 The file will be downloaded on the next `pull` operation.

+If the same file path is already being tracked from the same repository to the same target directory, an error will be shown.
+Use `--force` to overwrite the existing entry, or specify a different target directory to track the same file to multiple locations.

 **OPTIONS**

 `--detach <commit>`